jessicarush/react-notes/hooks.md

 }
 ```

-For some reason they are making sure to note:
+For some reason they are making sure to note this:

 > useId is not for generating keys in a list.
 Keys should be generated from your data.

 I'm not sure why they would say this given the examples they show in the docs.
 If you can use it to create and id for a piece of data, why would you not then use that id for a key?

+Also:

 > :warning: useId generates a string that includes the : token.
 This helps ensure that the token is unique, but is not supported in CSS selectors or APIs like querySelectorAll.